 The Superintendent shall develop regulations designed to promote the safety of all students.
 Said regulations shall specify specific responsibilities for line positions having responsibility for student supervision.

+Anonymous Reporting Tool

+The District shall provide an anonymous reporting tool that allows students, parents, and community members to anonymously supply information concerning unsafe, potentially harmful, dangerous, violent, or criminal activities, or the threat of these activities, to appropriate public safety agencies and school officials.

 STUDENTS C09.22